Things To Look Out Before Moving In!

 6.Speak to the neighbors

-If possible, take some time to talk to the neighbors of the apartment unit that you want to rent.
+If possible, take some time to talk to the neighbours of the apartment unit that you want to rent.
 There are a lot of information that they can share as they may have been living there for a long time.
 Ask them about any of your concerns regarding the apartment, the landlord, or even the management body.
-It is also a good thing to get to know your future neighbors.
+It is also a good thing to get to know your future neighbours before you move in.

 7.Take note of any damages before moving in